Sexual side-effects of cervical cancer treatment

 Radiotherapy might shorten or narrow your vagina.
 Also, the walls of the vagina can become less stretchy and drier than before treatment.
 This can make sex uncomfortable.

 You may feel tender or sore for a few weeks after surgery or radiotherapy.
 You may want to avoid sex for a few weeks to allow the area to heal fully and avoid any further damage.
-It is also a good idea to avoid using tampons and jacuzzis during this time.

 - Give yourself time to recover, and don’t rush into sex if you don’t feel ready.